-Jerry Falwell, Jr. sues Liberty University
+Jerry Falwell, Jr. sues Liberty University, says school damaged his reputation

 In August, Falwell was suspended with pay after posting, and then deleting, from social media a photo of himself with his wife’s young assistant that showed their zippers partially down and their stomachs exposed.

-But pressure to resign became intense after reports surfaced about an extramarital affair involving both Falwell and his wife, Becki.
+But pressure to resign grew intense after a young businessman publicly claimed that he had had an extramarital affair involving both Falwell and his wife, Becki.

-Giancarlo Granda, a young businessman, alleged that he was involved in a seven-year-long affair with the couple in which he had sex with Becki Falwell while Jerry Falwell, Jr. watched and sometimes recorded.
+Granda, a former pool attendant, alleged that he was involved in a seven-year-long affair with the couple in which he had sex with Becki Falwell while Jerry Falwell, Jr. watched and sometimes recorded.
 Becki Falwell acknowledged the affair to The Washington Post but both she and her husband denied that Jerry Falwell, Jr. was involved.

 The couple told The Post that the affair had lasted one or two years and that Granda had tried to blackmail them.